You've probably thought that to yourself when you saw the fixed deposit rates.

 And technically, the SSB should always be paying put a higher interest rate than what you get from banks.

-3. Once you have committed to a Fixed Deposit, your interest is locked in.
+Once you have committed to a Fixed Deposit, the interest payable remains locked in.
+Regardless of how the general interest rate environment fluctuates.

-Let’s say you have committed $10000 to Fixed Deposits at a bank at a rate of 2% for five years.
+Let’s say you have committed $10,000 to a Fixed Deposit account at a bank at a rate of 2% for five years.
 In three year’s time, the interest rate goes down to 1%.
 Your deposit will still earn you 2% because that has been agreed upon at the start.
 There is no change to your returns.

 In that sense, you are not affected by interest rate fluctuations.